 2. Create the GCP VM

-GCP’s Always Free tier includes one e2-micro instance per month in certain US regions,
+GCP’s Always Free tier includes one e2-micro instance per month in certain US regions, forever — no credit card charges as long as you stay within the limits.

 Create the instance